TaitoUnited/taito-cli/docs/manual/04-configuration.md

 ### Test suite parameters

 You can pass parameters for your e2e and integration test suites using the `test_TARGET` prefix.
-See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of server-template for examples.
+See [taito-config.sh](https://github.com/TaitoUnited/kubernetes-template/blob/master/taito-config.sh) of kubernetes-template for examples.

 ### Secret management

 Plugins require secrets to perform some of the operations.
 Secrets are configured in `taito-config.sh` using the `taito_secrets` variable and secret values can be managed with the `taito env apply:ENV` and `taito env rotate:ENV` commands.
-See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of server-template for examples.
+See [taito-config.sh](https://github.com/TaitoUnited/kubernetes-template/blob/master/taito-config.sh) of kubernetes-template for examples.

 Secret naming convention is secret_name.property_name[/namespace]:generation_method*.
 For example: